machinetranslate/machinetranslate.org/events/machine-translation-meetup-2.md

 - Paco Guzman

-We don't do translation for commerce or e-commerce.
+We don’t do translation for commerce or e-commerce.